Logiqx/gps-details/docs/devices/README.md

 # GPS Devices

-This repository is still in the process of being created.

-There are only a few pages right now but more material will follow shortly:
+There are individual pages for each brand of watch / device.

 - [Apple](apple/README.md)
 - [COROS](coros/README.md)